 Run plan detail Description Generate Report Indicates if a report is automatically generated for the run.
-Server The Ion ReporterTM Software account or the target GenexusTM Software server and version, if any, that was selected for uploading BAM files when the run is complete.
+Server The Ion Reporter TM Software account or the Genexus TM Software account and the software version that was selected for uploading BAM files when the run is complete.
 Run Status The run status.
 For example, Planned or Purification Planned.
 Run Start Date This information is available when the run is started.
 Run Completion Date This information is available when the run is completed.

-Run plan detail Description Sequencing ^[1] Consumables Required For This Run List of the required consumables.
-For example, the chip and barcodes.
+Run plan detail Description Sequencing [1] Consumables Required For This Run A list of the required consumables, for example, the chip and barcodes.
 The quantity of each consumable is shown in parentheses before the name of the consumable.
-Consumables Installed Ready To Use List of consumables installed on the sequencer and available for the run.
+Consumables Installed Ready To Use A list of consumables installed on the sequencer and available for the run.
 Primer Tube Positions An image that shows the locations of the primer pool tubes.
 Sample Locations Detailed sample information and an image that shows sample locations on the 96-well plate.
-For more information, see "The run summary" on page 109.
+For more information, see "The run summary" on page 148.
 Assays Assay Detailed assay information for each assay in the run.
-For more information, see "The run summary" on page 109.
+For more information, see "The run summary" on page 148.

-^[1] The Sequencing section is collapsible and expandable.
+[1] The Sequencing section is collapsible and expandable.